-Stress may be a normal part of life, but it can be particularly troublesome and even dangerous in recovery.
-Financial and health concerns, as well as family and relationship conflicts, are just a few of the stressors that you will likely deal with in recovery, and they can lead to relapse if you are not taking care of yourself.
+Stress may be a normal part of life, but it can be particularly troublesome for people who are in recovery.
+Financial and health concerns, as well as family and relationship conflicts, are just a few of the stressors that can surface and persist during recovery.
+If left unresolved and unmanaged, they can lead to relapse.

 Learn to Identify Stress